 What will this article do?
 It will show you a few ways that you can try by yourself to stop using coke.
 There’s no guarantee that these would work because it has to do a lot with your burning desire to quit.
 The will.

-But the good news is, we know quite a few people who have read this very article and got on the path to quitting.
+We know quite a few people who have read this very article and got on the path to quitting.
 They are happy again and their relationships are back to normal and hey – they’re even back at work being the best selves they ever were.
 Sometimes, it’s not the destination that counts but the journey that gets you there.

 Let’s dig deeper into what cocaine is so you can learn how to stop using cocaine from the root.
 As one of the most highly addictive stimulants, cocaine is considered one of the “top dogs” when it comes to the dark world of drugs.
+Wow!

 With such a short high, you’d think that users would lose interest fast.